At Credit World, we help you compare personal loans and lenders side-by-side, so you can make the best choice for you.

+Apply before 18 January 2018 and pay no establishment fee - saving you $195.
 Consolidate debt or buy what you need.
 Choose between a fixed rate or variable rate and borrow between $3,000 and $40,000.

+If you apply by 18 January 2018 you will pay no establishment fee on a BankSA Unsecured Personal Loan.
 Choose between a fixed rate or variable rate.
 Consolidate debts to a single loan, with one rate, regular repayment and set of fees.

 If you’re thinking about applying for a personal loan, finding out more about the various options on offer can be the best place to start.
 Taking out a personal loan means signing a financial agreement – one that may last for several years, and involve paying back a significant amount in interest.
 You need to be sure to choose not only the right personal loan, but the right lender as well.

 Choosing the right personal loan means comparing the options and understanding exactly what’s on offer.
 Which is where Credit World comes in!
 At Credit World, we help you compare personal loans and lenders side-by-side, so you can make the best choice for you.
 Want to know more?
 Let’s take a closer look at the finer details of personal loans.

 A personal loan is a type of lending product offered by banks, building societies, credit unions and other financial institutions.
 Generally thought of as a short-term solution for people looking to borrow money, a personal loan is usually taken out over one to seven years, although loan terms vary according to the lender and the borrower’s circumstances.